Degradation of domains with sequential field application: Conclusions and perspectives

 From the experimental point of view, our work contributes to the systematization of experiments.
-With the same experimental set-up usually used to study domain walls dynamics with polar magneto-optic Kerr effect microscopy, more information can be extracted from the same sample: besides of the usual velocity determination from domains expansion, our work shows that it is also important to determine the contraction velocity.
+With the same experimental set-up usually used to study domain walls dynamics with polar magneto-optic Kerr effect microscopy, more information can be extracted from the same sample: besides of the usual velocity determination from domains expansion, our work shows that it is also important to determine the contraction velocity \nccom{and the role of the initial state of domains}.

 In addition, the result presented in this work could have important technological implications.
-Although we did not discuss any particular device implementation, according to our simulations the effect of area loss under the application of alternating magnetic fields should be observed in any disordered ferromagnetic material with strong easy axis of magnetization \nccom{if the local domain curvature induces effective fields which are comparable to the fields use to manipulate domains}.
-Of course, this claim should be verified experimentally and numerically for specific devices. \nccom{Our work gives important insight into how to improve the design of devices where domains are the control unit.}
+Although we did not discuss any particular device implementation, according to our simulations the effect of area loss under the application of alternating magnetic fields should be observed in any disordered ferromagnetic material with strong easy axis of magnetization if the local domain curvature induces effective fields which are comparable to the fields use to manipulate domains.
+Of course, this claim should be verified experimentally and numerically for specific devices.
+Our work gives important insight into how to improve the design of devices where domains are the control unit.

 It would be of extreme interest to understand which interactions could compensate the observed effect in order to prevent domain area loss.
 In this direction, the effects of long-range dipolar interactions (which can be easily included in the model used in this work, as for example proposed in Ref.~\cite{jagla2004}) could be explored.
 In this case, the area loss effect, if present, may be modified in the presence of more than one domain.
 The effects of currents will also be interesting to assess.
 In this case, more deep modifications need to be done to the model used in this work.